Without Conscience: Summary & Review (Robert Hare)

 Here are some I took note of:

-They see themselves at the center of the universe and are justified to act as they please.
+They see themselves at the center of the universe and are justified in acting as they please.

 One typical example is psychopaths who want to defend themselves even though they have no idea of the law.